AnjalySebastianK/login-registration-portal/README.md

 -  Commercial use, redistribution, or deployment in production environments is **not permitted** without explicit permission.
 -  This project is provided "as is" with no warranties or guarantees.

-> If you wish to use this project beyond educational scope, please contact the author for permission.
+> If you wish to use this project beyond an educational scope, please contact the author for permission.